-As part of the Group, stakeholder engagement, for stakeholder groups where there is substantial common identity between the non-shareholder stakeholders of the Company and of the Group, takes place at a group level and the Company looks to group initiatives for guidance and takes them into account in its decision making.
+As a consequence, engagement with external stakeholders takes place at a group level.
+The Company looks to group initiatives for guidance and takes them into account in its decision making.
 The Company follows Group policies and procedures as mentioned above, including those relating to the fair treatment of customers, standards of business conduct, the environment, the community and other stakeholders.
 More detail may be found in the Group's 2020 Annual Report and Accounts.